 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of commercial and industrial designers was expected to grow by two percent from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of commercial and industrial designers was expected to grow by three percent from 2018-2028 (www.bls.gov).
 Designers with strong skills in engineering, CAD and business, as well as those with an advanced degree, are expected to more successfully compete in the job market.
-As of May 2015, the BLS stated that these professionals earned a median annual salary of $67,130.
+As of May 2018, the BLS stated that these professionals earned a median annual salary of $66,590.

 Transportation designers can specialize in an industry, such as aviation or mass transit, or a specific transportation type, such as hybrid or electric transport.
 A bachelor's in industrial design program provides the training in CAD software and in product design needed by these professionals.
 Many transportation designers also choose to earn a master's in business degree so that they can qualify for senior positions in their place of work.